-Their train went first to St. Louis, Mo., where they changed trains and then went on to Yellville, Arkansas.
+Their train went first to St. Louis, No., where they changed trains and then went on to Yellville, Arkansas.
 Yellville was the closest rail point to the area where the homestead farm was located.
-Marshall, also had a rail connection but was twenty or thirty miles south of the homestead and Fop had determined the trip from Yellville would be easier on Nom.
+Marshall, also had a rail connection but was twenty or thirty miles south of the homestead and Top had determined the trip from Yellville would be easier on Nom.

-When they arrived in Yellville, they rented a room at the hotel, and Pop went shopping for a team - either horses or mulesand a wagon.
-He needed a team and wagon to use on the homestead farm, and if he could purchase them in Yellville, he could also transport their "belongings" and save renting a team and wagon for that purpose.
+When they arrived in Yellville, they rented a room at the hotel, and Top went shopping for a team - either horses or mules- and a wegon.
+He needed a team and wagon to use on the homestead farm, and if he could purchase them in Yellville, he could also transcort their "belongings" and save renting a team and weach for that purpose.

-Fortunately, a young team of horses and a wagon were available and Fop made the purchase.
-Fealizing the condition of the roads would not be good - and to make the trip a little more comfortable for Mom - Fop purchased a spring seat with a back to fit on the wagon.
-Later Mom said "Fop's idea was better thank the springs in the seat."
+Fortunately, a young team of borses and o wagon were available and for made the purchase.
+Realizable condition of the roads would not be good - and to make the brin a little more comfortable for for - Top purchased a spring seat with a back to fit on the wagon.
+Later Form said "Top's idea was better that the springs in the seat."

 Arrangements were made to have the wagon loaded and the team ready to leave Tellville at daybreak the next morning.
-Nom was soon to be introduced to the Ozark Mountains in a way she would never forget.
-When you realize that Mom had always lived in the flat and rolling hill country of central Ohio, you can see why the Ozarks looked like rugged mountains to her.
+I om was soon to be introduced to the Czark Mountains in a way she would never forget.
+Then now realize that Nom had always lived in the flat and rolling hill country of central Chio, you can see why the Czarks looked like rugged mountains to her.